thomasENS/Numerosity_in_CNNs/README.md

 ```shell
 python3 src/Low_Level_Statistics_Quantification/frequency_measures_quantification.py
 ```
-_Remark_ : If you want to visually assess for yourself the cut-off frequency between the low and high spatial frequencies, you can open the previous scripts in a notebook and run the plotting sections of the _"difference between the energy spectrum for small and high numerosity"_.
+_Remark_ : If you want to visually assess for yourself the cut-off frequency between the low and high spatial frequencies, you can open the previous scripts in a notebook and run the plotting sections of the _"difference between the energy spectrum for small and large numerosity"_.

 * Local contrast measures
 ```shell